willowtreeapps/grove/README.md

 // Later in your code, you can resolve the dependency let jsonEncoder: JSONEncoder = container.resolve()

-// Alternatively, for singleton-scoped dependencies you can use the @Resolve property wrapper:
+// Alternatively, you can use the @Resolve property wrapper:
 @Resolve(JSONEncoder.self) var jsonEncoder

 // Value types are resolved the same way (here deploymentEnvironment would be .production)